prometheus/prometheus/docs/configuration/configuration.md

 # Lower limit for the growth factor of one bucket to the next in each native histogram.
 # The resolution of a histogram with a lower growth factor will be reduced until it is within the limit.
-# Here is the conversion table from growth factor to resulting schema/scale.
+# To set an upper limit for the schema (equivalent to "scale" in OTel's exponential histograms), use the following factor limits:
 # | growth factor | resulting schema AKA scale |
 # | ---   | --- |
 # | 65536 | -4  |